Radhika-Keni/Object_Localisation-for-Car_Identification/README.md

 - We then move on to Model building which will be a simple keras classifier model that has been converted to an object detector.
 Essentially it is a pre-trained convolution neural network(in this case base skeleton of MobileNet) on a ImageNet DS who’s top layer gets replaced by two heads , namely a regression head and a classification head.
 This can be thought of as two parallel networks , one which does classification and the other that calculates the bounding box , each having its own loss function respectively.
 The combined loss of these functions is what the network strives to reduce with each epoch during the training.
 - Hyper Parameter tuning -We also go through multiple iterations while building the model to try different hyper parameters for base skeleton n/w, top layers, optimizer and  image size
-- The best model resulting from the above iterative process is chosen as the model.
+- The best model resulting from the above iterative process is chosen as the model refer **python worksheet /Custom Baseline Model/Final_Custom_Baseline_Model.ipynb**

+## Sample Input :
+Here is a sample input image to the program/model

+## Sample Ouput :
+Here is a sample Ouput image to the program/model for the corresponding imput image above.

+## Result
+- This model was able to obtain an accuracy of 0.70, IOU of 0.82 and mAp score of 0.592 .Refer **python worksheet /Custom Baseline Model/Calculate_mAp.ipynb** for mAp score calculation